Bisbee, Arizona: Mining industry

 Mining in the Mule Mountains proved quite successful: in the early 20th century the population of Bisbee soared.
-Incorporated in 1902, by 1910 its population had swelled to 9,019, and it sported a constellation of suburbs, including Warren, Lowell, and San Jose, some of which had been founded on their own (ultimately less successful) mines.
+Incorporated in 1902, by 1910 its population had swelled to 9,019, the third largest in the territory, and it sported a constellation of suburbs, including Warren, Lowell, and San Jose, some of which had been founded on their own (ultimately less successful) mines.
 In 1917, open-pit mining was successfully introduced to meet the copper demand during World War I.

 A high quality turquoise promoted as Bisbee Blue was a by-product of the copper mining.
 Many high-quality mineral specimens have come from Bisbee area mines and are to be found in museum collections worldwide.
 Some of these minerals include cuprite, aragonite, wulfenite, malachite, azurite, and galena.

 Bisbee deportation

 Miners attempted to organize to gain better working conditions and wages.
-In 1917, the Phelps Dodge Corporation, using private police and deputized sheriffs in conjunction with Cochise County Sheriff Harry C. Wheeler, transported at gunpoint over 1,000 striking miners out of town to Hermanas, New Mexico, due to allegations that they were members of the Industrial Workers of the World (IWW); the company wanted to prevent unionization.
+In 1917, the Phelps Dodge Corporation, using private police and deputized sheriffs in conjunction with Cochise County Sheriff Harry C. Wheeler, kidnapped at gunpoint over 1,000 striking miners, packed them into cattle cars, and shipped them for sixteen hours through the desert without food or water to the town to Hermanas, New Mexico, due to allegations that they were members of the Industrial Workers of the World (IWW).
+The company wanted to prevent unionization, while the IWW sought safer mining conditions and the end of discrimination between US-born and immigrant workers.
 Earlier that year, industry police conducted the Jerome Deportation, similarly intended to expel striking miners.

 Mining decline and tourism

 Continued underground work enabled the town to survive the changes in mining that caused mines in neighboring towns to close, leading to a resulting dramatic loss of population.
 But the population of Bisbee had dropped nearly 60%, from a high of 9,205 in 1920 down to 3,801 by 1950.
 In 1975 the Phelps Dodge Corporation halted its Bisbee copper-mining operations.
 Bisbee Mayor Chuck Eads, with the cooperation of Phelps Dodge, implemented development of a mine tour and historic interpretation of a portion of the Copper Queen Mine as part of an effort to create heritage tourism as another economic base to compensate for the financial loss due to the end of the mining industry.

 Community volunteers cleared tons of fallen rock and re-timbered the old workings.
 Eventually, this local effort came to the attention of the federal Economic Development Administration.
-It approved a large grant to the City of Bisbee to help the mine tour project and other improvements in downtown Bisbee; these were designed to meet tourist business needs.
+It approved a large grant to Bisbee to help the mine tour project and other improvements in downtown Bisbee; these were designed to meet tourist business needs.
 The Queen Mine Tour was officially opened to visitors on February 1, 1976.
 More than a million visitors have taken the underground mine tour train.